-- (33) The limited time frame to implement the evaluation plan will allow for the evaluation of the impact solely with reference to two years: 2015 and 2016.
-The data collection will be followed by the analysis of the data collected and the production of an intermediate report containing a theoretical analysis on the theory of change produced by the scheme and monitoring the state of implementation of the scheme.
-This intermediate report will be available by April 2018.
-A final report will be submitted to the Commission by 31 December 2018. - (34) However, after the submission of the final report, the Italian authorities commit to conduct evaluation exercises with reference to the remaining two years 2017 and 2018.
+(44) The limited time frame to implement the evaluation plan will allow for the evaluation of the impact solely with reference to 2017, in addition to what has been evaluated already under the predecessor scheme.
+The data collection will be followed by the analysis of the data collected and the production of a final report, which will be submitted to the Commission by 31 October 2020.
+The evaluation of the impact of the present evaluation plan will provide further elements supporting the evaluation already carried out with reference to the years 2015-2016.